Trump doubles down on plan to ship migrants to sanctuary cities, says ‘Radical Left’ should be happy

 The proposal was apparently rejected both times it came up by administration immigration agencies.

 A Nov.
 16 email from the White House to officials at several agencies reportedly asked whether migrants could be arrested and bused to “small-and mid-sized sanctuary cities” and other Democratic strongholds.
-Pelosi’s district in San Francisco was considered one of the areas targeted, according to The Post.

 The proposal was intended to alleviate crowded detention centers, the White House told Immigration and Customs Enforcement (ICE).